Loading ...

 returning furlough staff

 The furlough scheme is far from new.
-And now, it has been brought back from years of slumber due to the pandemic.
-In this article, we will be talking to employers about how to re-engage their staff when the furlough period ends.
-We understand this to be a cause of anxiety now that the Job Retention Scheme is coming to its close.
-Their workplace has changed - and it’s your job to ensure your workers adapt to the change.
+Now, it has been revived from years of dormancy due to the pandemic.
+In this article, we will discuss how employers can re-engage their staff when the furlough period ends.
+We understand that this situation is a source of anxiety as the Job Retention Scheme approaches its conclusion.
+Their workplace has changed, and it’s your responsibility to ensure your workers adapt to these changes.

-The pandemic brought back the practice that has not been utilised in years - furlough, as part of the Job Retention Scheme.
-It was introduced with the aim of preserving workplaces despite businesses facing financial difficulties caused by the lockdowns.
-And, frankly, it worked.
-ONS data from over the summer of 2020 showed that less than 1% of the workforce faced redundancy in each two-week survey period.
-It demonstrates that the initiative delivered on its aim of saving jobs and ‘retaining the connection between employees and their workplace’.
-But all things come to an end.
+The pandemic revived a practice that had not been utilised in years: furlough, as part of the Job Retention Scheme.
+It was introduced to preserve workplaces despite businesses facing financial difficulties caused by the lockdowns.
+Frankly, it worked.
+ONS data from the summer of 2020 showed that less than 1% of the workforce faced redundancy in each two-week survey period.
+This demonstrates that the initiative achieved its goal of saving jobs and ‘retaining the connection between employees and their workplace. ' However, all things must come to an end.
 The scheme ends in September 2021.

-This, however, doesn’t mean the businesses are no longer allowed to extend the furlough status of the employees.
-In theory, it can continue going.
-But the companies won’t get financial support from the government anymore.
-The Job Retention Scheme itself isn’t a permission to utilise the furlough scheme, per se.
+This, however, doesn’t mean that businesses are no longer allowed to extend the furlough status of their employees.
+In theory, it can continue.
+However, companies won’t receive financial support from the government anymore.
+The Job Retention Scheme itself isn’t permission to utilise the furlough scheme per se.
 It’s a measure the government has taken to provide businesses with financial aid to continue paying their staff a minimum wage instead of firing them.
 Surely, not many companies are eager to continue with the furlough under these circumstances.
 But are they ready to welcome the employees back?

 The World Has Changed

 Back in March 2020, millions of people in the UK were placed on the government’s furlough scheme.
-Chancellor of the Exchequer, Rishi Sunak, said it “has done what it was designed to do – save jobs and help people back to work, where they want to be.
+The Chancellor of the Exchequer, Rishi Sunak, stated it “has done what it was designed to do – save jobs and help people back to work, where they want to be."

-However, as the scheme ends and the workers are coming back to the workplace…They are to learn this is no longer the workplace they have once known.
-The pandemic caused many businesses to change their processes permanently.
-Such as moving to either completely remote offices or adapting to the new approach of a hybrid workplace.
-Depending on how long the furlough period lasted, chances are the returning staff will need to be re-onboarded to get up to speed with the changes that occurred in their absence.
+However, as the scheme concludes and the workers return to the workplace, they will discover that this is no longer the environment they once knew.
+The pandemic prompted many businesses to change their processes permanently, either by transitioning to entirely remote offices or adapting to a hybrid workplace.
+Depending on the length of the furlough period, the returning staff will likely need to be re-onboarded to become familiar with the changes that occurred during their absence.

 How to Support Employees as They Return From Furlough Leave

-You need to have a plan in place for when your employees return after their furlough leave.
+You should have a plan ready for when your employees return from their furlough leave.
 Include these measures to support their return:

 • Gauge how your workers feel about coming back to help them re-integrate easily;